ImaneBenHassine/Apache-Spark/README.md

 ![image](https://github.com/ImaneBenHassine/Apache-Spark/assets/26963240/0a8e0aa0-aca3-4bf2-bb01-36cf178b099f)

-Once the connector is downloaded, we store it in the spark folder, we may have to add the path of the **.jar** file to **CLASSPATH** to avoid having this Error :
+Once the connector is downloaded, we store it in the spark folder, we may have to add the path of the **.jar** file to **CLASSPATH** and restart the laptop to avoid having this Error :

        py4j.protocol.Py4JJavaError: An error occurred while calling o27.load.
        : java.lang.ClassNotFoundException: com.mysql.jdbc.Driver